 Recently, Lisbon has experienced a boom in tech and start-ups.
 The Web Summit, the largest tech festival in the world, even moved its event to Lisbon in 2016 to illustrate this growth.
 Moving to Portugal can lead to exciting professional opportunities.

 Portugal prioritizes jobs for EU members.
-Therefore, unless you have Portuguese citizenship, you’ll need a special visa sponsorship, such as the Portugal Highly Qualified Activity Visa (HQA), or a residence permit to be eligible to work in the country.
-For digital nomads, the digital nomad visa may also be an option.
+Therefore, unless you have Portuguese citizenship, you’ll need to apply for a Portugal work visa or a residence permit to be eligible to work in the country.
+A good option is the Portugal HQA Visa, for highly qualified professionals.
+For digital nomads, the Portugal Digital Nomad Visa is a great bet.

 The average salaries in Portugal are generally lower than in many other EU countries, but the cost of living is also lower, making it appealing to expats.
 Local people are known to be friendly and welcoming, which helps newcomers integrate into the job market and community.
 Moving to Portugal offers job opportunities and a warm cultural environment.